darsain/sly/README.md

 ## Quick reference

 Call with all default options as defined in the source.
-Visit the [Options Wiki page](Options) for detailed documentation.
+Visit the [Options Wiki page](https://github.com/Darsain/sly/wiki/Options) for more detailed documentation.

 ```js
 var sly = $('#frame').sly({